designedbydark/open-source-keyboards-designedbydark/README.md

 .Top mounted version of Ex Idol with both WK (Winkey) and WKL (Winkeyless) variants of the top-case included.

+.Compatible with the WT-80 Wilba PCB, along with the Ecliptica PCB by Gondolindrim.

 .An altered version of the 'ecliptica' top mount plate included, styled for this keyboard with hearts and other decoration.
 Keyboard is top-mounted only.

 .Internally screwed using the standard 'screwless' implementation - NOT BAION BOLT at this time.
 Something similar may come later, TBC.